Shefki Kuqi: Crystal Palace

 In March 2008, Kuqi returned to Ipswich on loan until the end of the season to fill in for the injured Jonathan Walters but failed to reproduce his form at Ipswich Town.
 He began the 2008–09 campaign with his first team prospects seemingly irretrievable but Crystal Palace manager Neil Warnock named (and used) him as a substitute for the away draw at Ipswich Town and home victory over Charlton in September and on 4 October he scored the second goal of Palace's 2–0 victory at Nottingham Forest.
 Kuqi's return to the first team completed a remarkable sequence of events, and he ended his season as the top scorer of his team.
 Kuqi was offered a new contract on 27 January 2009 which he rejected.
 By the end of the season, Kuqi was offered a new contract again along with 5 other players but a few months later, Warnock said he was expecting Kuqi to leave.

-Koblenz
+TuS Koblenz

 After Kuqi's contract ran out at Crystal Palace on 1 July 2009, he signed a two years deal with TuS Koblenz which was his first non-England club since 2001, and the first German club in his career.
 He also spent half a season playing with his brother, Njazi Kuqi.